lyteword/chspurgeon-tod/volume-2/psalm-37.md

  *—William Shakespeare, in Henry VIII.*

 **Verses 36-37.** The hawk flies high, and is as highly prized, being set upon a perch, vervelled with the jingling bells of encouragement, and carried on his master's fist; but being once dead and picked over the perch, is cast upon the dunghill as good for nothing.
 The hen scrapes in the dust, not anything rewarded when she is alive, but being dead, is brought as a choice dish to her master's table.
-Thus wicked men are commonly set in high places, and prosper in this life; and good men lie grovelling with their mouths in the dust, as the very underlings of the world; but being once dead, the one is cast into the dungeon of hell, the other advanced to the kingdom of heaven: the one is into Abraham's bosom, whilst the other is tormented with the devil and his angels. *Thomas Westfield, D.D.,* 1644.
+Thus wicked men are commonly set in high places, and prosper in this life; and good men lie grovelling with their mouths in the dust, as the very underlings of the world; but being once dead, the one is cast into the dungeon of hell, the other advanced to the kingdom of heaven: the one is into Abraham's bosom, whilst the other is tormented with the devil and his angels. *Thomas Westfield, D. D.,* 1644.

 **Verse 37.** *Mark...and behold.* Herodotus maketh mention of a custom among the Ethiopians to set the dead bodies of their friends in glazed sepulchres, that their proportions might be obvious to the passengers.
 How needless soever that custom was, it is doubtless no more than just that the pious lineaments of their minds who die in the Lord should be presented to the living in the mirror of art.
 Indeed, commendation after death is the tribute of a religious life.
 Good works are jewels not to be locked up in a cabinet, but to be set forth to public view.
 If Christ would have Mary's name remembered in the gospel until the world's end for one box of ointment poured on his head, we cannot imagine that he would have the many pious and charitable deeds of his servants to be buried in oblivion.
 Consult the Scriptures and you shall scarce find any godly man laid in his grave without an epitaph of honour.
 View the fathers, and you shall observe it their practice to honour the death of the good by giving them their deserved praises. *Nathaniel Hardy.*